galaxyproject/training-material/topics/single-cell/tutorials/pseudobulk-analysis/tutorial.md

 >
 {: .hands_on}

----

-### **Step 4: Parse Parameter Value**

-Extract specific parameter values (e.g., dataset names) from the split files for further dynamic inputs in downstream analysis.
+**Parse parameter value** to extract specific parameter values (e.g., dataset names) from the split files for further dynamic inputs in downstream analysis.

 > <hands-on-title> Parse Parameter Value </hands-on-title>
 >